MadawaLakmal/wso2-k8s-demo/README.md

 ## License

-This project is maintained by WSO2 and is provided under the [MIT License](LICENSE).
+This project is maintained by respective Owner and is provided under the [MIT License](LICENSE).